Previously, we looked through all the New Testament for

 Smoke that rises "forever and ever" would make total sense if it came from an unquenchable fire that was burning for eternity.
 Although it is true that this verse doesn't use the more solid

 aionios, I believe these fires (from Matt.
 25:41) to be the same, so this "forever and ever" is literally

-eternally.
 Logically then, an eternal fire makes eternal smoke.
-Although I don't claim to understand the true nature of this special fire or smoke, I must assume at least the picture of fire and smoke is at least somewhat similar to this physical realm in that: fire creates smoke when it's burning something.
+Although I don't claim to understand the true nature of this special fire or smoke, I must assume that at least the picture of fire and smoke is at least somewhat similar to this physical realm in that: fire creates smoke when it's burning something.
 Normally, that something would be consumed, the fire dies, and the smoke is gone.
-However, given the image, I'm proposing the logical opposite:
+However, given the image, if we logically follow the process in reverse: